 Sensory and Relaxation Activities

-To ensure the children in the iMsocialTM program are able to participate in the groups without being affected by sensory difficulties, activities have been included to support children in the regulation of their sensory stimuli.
+To ensure the children in the iMsocialTM program are able to participate in the groups without being affected by sensory difficulties, activities have been included to support participants with the regulation of their sensory stimuli.

-Relaxation exercises are effective in teaching children with an Autism Spectrum Disorder (ASD) and other special needs how to self-regulate and develop self-control over his body, mind and behaviour.
-Relaxation techniques support children to develop longer attention spans, become more focused, experience greater relaxation, reduce in anxiety, and develop a better body awareness.
+Relaxation exercises are effective in teaching participants with autism and other special needs how to self-regulate and develop self-control over their body, mind and behaviour.
+Relaxation techniques support participants to develop longer attention spans, become more focused, experience greater relaxation, reduce their anxiety, and develop more body awareness.
 The iMsocialTM program incorporates activities that will focus on relaxation